NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 1. Begin by slotting your SD card into the SD card slot on the Raspberry Pi, which will only fit one way. *Note that the software NOOBS should already be on this card.
 If it isn't then follow the [NOOBS guide here](http://www.raspberrypi.org/help/noobs-setup/).*
 1. Next, plug in your USB keyboard and mouse into the USB slots on the Raspberry Pi.
-Make sure that your monitor or TV is turned on, and that you have selected the right input (e.g. HDMI 1, DVI, etc).
+Make sure that your monitor or TV is turned on, and that you have selected the right input (e.g. HDMI 1, DVI, etc.).
 1. Then connect your HDMI cable from your Raspberry Pi to your monitor or TV.
 1. If you intend to connect your Raspberry Pi to the internet, plug in an Ethernet cable into the Ethernet port next to the USB ports; if you do not need an internet connection, skip this step.
 1. Finally, when you are happy that you have plugged in all the cables and SD card required, plug in the micro USB power supply.
 This action will turn on and boot your Raspberry Pi.